itsgarryb/itsgarryb.github.io/_posts/2020-07-16-what-is-devops.markdown

 * Kubernetes
 * Automated testing libraries/frameworks

-The DevOps model will improve every aspect of the lifecycle of an application, from development and testing to deployments and production rollouts.
+The DevOps model will improve every aspect of the application lifecycle, from development and testing to deployments and production rollouts.
 The team relies on automation to speed up manual processes and, thanks to the appropriate tools, applications can grow in a rapid and flexible way.

 **DevOps is first of all a mentality shift**, where you are required to change the way you approach software development and release.
-While it is good to have one person to be the leader of this change, you should make sure that your whole team/company is ready to take the leap.
+While it may be good to have one person to be the leader of this change, you should make sure that your whole team/company is ready to take the leap.

 ## Let's dive deeper into the practices